fofinho666/contra_ble_tutorial/README.md

 **Step 0.**
 Download the STL file of the components support from thingiverse ([link](https://www.thingiverse.com/thing:3516520)) and print it.

-You can print in any material as long as it hard enough.
+You can print it in any colour or material as long as it hard enough to support and glue the modules.
 I recomend PLA since it's easy to work with.

 **Step 1.**
 Follow the Contra's [assembly guide](https://cartel.ltd/projects/contra/#assembly) until step 3.